seaside1/unifiprotect/README.md

 ## OpenHab Version
 The binding was originally written for Openhab 2.5.x.
-The prebuild jar-file for OpenHAB 2.5.x is located https://github.com/seaside1/unifiprotect/tree/main/bin and named org.openhab.binding.unifiprotect-2.5.x-ALPHA6.jar
+The prebuild jar-file for OpenHAB 2.5.x is located https://github.com/seaside1/unifiprotect/tree/main/bin and named org.openhab.binding.unifiprotect-2.5.x-ALPHAXX.jar

-OpenHAB 3.0.0Mx version is also located under https://github.com/seaside1/unifiprotect/tree/main/bin and name org.openhab.binding.unifiprotect-3.0.0-ALPHA7.jar
+OpenHAB 3.0.0Mx version is also located under https://github.com/seaside1/unifiprotect/tree/main/bin and name org.openhab.binding.unifiprotect-3.0.0-ALPHAXX.jar

-Future versions of this binding will only support **OpenHAB 3.0.0**
+Future versions of this binding will mainly support **OpenHAB 3.0.0** I'll build 2.5.x version if there is need.

 ## Usage
 Maturity: ALPHA